gbinal/p-o-d.github.com/schema.md

 -----------------------------
 The following "common core" fields are required, to be used to describe each entry:

-(*Select the links in RDFa Lite column to learn more about the use of each element, including the range of valid entries where appropriate.
-[Consult the schema maps to find the equivalent Data.gov fields](http://gsa-ocsit.github.com/project-open-data.github.com/data-dot-gov-map/).*)
+(*Select the question marks to learn more about the use of each element, including the range of valid entries where appropriate.
+[Consult the schema maps to find the equivalent Data.gov, RDFa Lite, and CKAN fields](http://gsa-ocsit.github.com/project-open-data.github.com/data-dot-gov-map/).*)

 {.table .table-striped}
 Field               | Definition                                                                                                                                     |JSON